Velocidex/velociraptor-docs/content/vql_reference/server/_index.md

 ## client_delete
 <span class='vql_type pull-right'>Plugin</span>

-Delete all information related to a client.
+Delete all information related to a client from the filestore.

+This required the SERVER_ADMIN permission.